navicore/cem3/docs/language-guide.md

 -1 1 shr    # 9223372036854775807 (i64::MAX, logical shift fills with 0)
 ```

-## Recursion
+## Recursion and Tail Call Optimization

 Seq has no loop keywords.
-Use recursive words:
+Iteration is recursion:

 ```seq
 # Count down